hualcosa/AWS-Machine-Learning-Engineer-Project1/README.md

 ## Summary
-This project showcased the use of AutoMl to predict the count of rented bikes given features like date, time of the day, season, weather, temperature, etc. For this, we used autogluon's TabularPredictor to find the best model.
+This project showcased the use of AutoML to predict the count of rented bikes given features like date, time of the day, season, weather, temperature, etc. For this, we used
+Autogluon's TabularPredictor to find the best model.
 It was performed some basic feature engineering, demonstrating how helpful it can be in improving model performance.
 A final step was to perform hyperparameter tuning by specifying different model variations that the TabularPredictor should try to fit.